 Nicole Velik is a creativity and innovation speaker, trainer and consultant.
 She is the founder of an innovation company, The Ideas Bodega.
 Nicole believes we are all creative and with simple and practical tools and techniques she helps her clients to innovate and solve business challenges creatively.

-Nicole has facilitated and trained organizations across The United States, Australia, Europe, New Zealand, Africa and Asia.
-Her clients include The United Nations, Nike, AMP, Westpac, Nestle, BBDO, TBWA, Coca-Cola, Caltex, Pepsi, JWT, One Green Bean, Woolworths, Edelman PR, eBay, Havas Worldwide, NSW Government, STW Group, Lion, Johnson & Johnson, Hill + Knowlton, Foxtel, Seven Network, BBC and Google.
+For over a decade Nicole has facilitated and trained organisations across The United States, Australia, Europe, New Zealand, Africa and Asia.
+Her clients include The United Nations, Nike, Nestle, AMP, LEGO, Johnson and Johnson, Woolworths, Westpac, Coca-Cola, Qantas, Caltex, Pepsi, JWT, TBWA, One Green Bean, Aegis Dentsu, Edelman PR, eBay, Havas Worldwide, STW Group, Ogilvy, Hill + Knowlton, Foxtel, Seven Network, SBS, The BBC and Google

-Nicole spent many years working in New York City where she helped her clients keep a competitive edge by thinking creatively and creating cultures where innovation would flourish.
-While in New York she was asked to work with her dream client, The United Nations.
-Her task was to arm them with creative thinking skills and generate big ideas for a UN global initiative, World Humanitarian Day.
+Nicole spent many years working in New York City where she helped her clients keep a competitive edge by thinking creatively and creating cultures where innovation would thrive.
+Whilst in New York she was asked to work with her dream client, The United Nations.
+Her task was to arm them with creative thinking skills to generate big ideas for a UN global initiative, World Humanitarian Day.

-Nicole is a regular speaker on creativity and innovation and has educated, entertained and inspired audiences at global conferences such as Vivid Ideas, Ad:Tech, Promax BDA, Creative Innovation 2015, CREA and Emergence Creative.
+Nicole is a regular speaker on creativity and innovation and has educated, entertained and inspired audiences at global conferences such as Vivid Ideas, Ad:Tech, Promax BDA, Creative Innovation, CREA and Emergence Creative.

 A recognised thought leader on creativity and innovation, Nicole is regularly interviewed and has been part of round table discussions for the Australian Financial Review, The ABC, CMO Magazine and the Collective Magazine.